Stealthy Backdoor Attack via Confidence-driven Sampling: Experiment

 \subsection{Performance of \ourmodel~in Type I backdoor attacks}

 \textbf{Attacks \& Defenses.} We consider 3 representative attacks in this category---BadNet~\citep{gu2017badnets} which attaches a small patch pattern as the trigger to samples to inject backdoors into neural networks; Blend~\citep{chen2017targeted} which applies the image blending to interpolate the trigger with samples; and Adaptive backdoor\footnote{Both Adaptive-Blend and Adaptive-Patch are included}~\citep{qi2022revisiting} which introduces regularization samples to improve the stealthiness of backdoors, as backbone attacks.
-We include 4 representative defenses: Spectral Signiture (SS)~\citep{tran2018spectral}, STRIP~\citep{gao2019strip}, Anti-Backdoor Learning (ABL)~\citep{li2021anti} and Neural Cleanser (NC)~\citep{wang2019neural}.
-We follow the default settings for backbone attacks and defenses (see Appendix~\ref{app:implement}).
-For \ourmodel, we set $\epsilon=0.2$ and the corresponding poison rate is $0.2\%$ applied for Random and FUS.
+We include 4 representative defenses: Spectral Signiture (SS)~\citep{tran2018spectral} and STRIP~\citep{gao2019strip} which are outlier-detection-based defenses, Anti-Backdoor Learning (ABL)~\citep{li2021anti} and Neural Cleanser (NC)~\citep{wang2019neural} which are not detection-based defenses.
+We follow the default settings for backbone attacks and defenses.
+For \ourmodel, we set $\epsilon=0.2$ and the corresponding poison rate is $0.2\%$ applied for Random and FUS, to guarantee that poisoning rates are the same for all sampling methods.
 We retrain victim models on poisoned training data from scratch via SGD for 200 epochs with an initial learning rate of 0.1 and decay by 0.1 at epochs 100 and 150.
 Then we compare the success rate which is defined as the probability of classifying samples with triggers as the target class.
-We repeat every experiment 5 times and report average success rates (ASR) as well as the standard error if not specified.
-Results on Cifar10 are shown in Table~\ref{tab:g1} and results on Cifar100 are shown in Appendix~\ref{app:add exp}.
+We repeat every experiment 5 times and report average success rates (ASR) as well as the standard error if not specified \footnote{{Accuracy on the clean samples are included in Appendix \ref{app:add exp}}}.
+Results on Cifar10 are shown in Table~\ref{tab:g1}, and results on Cifar100 and Tiny-ImageNet are shown in the Appendix.